About us & The Brindley

 Support dogs are welcome in all areas of the building; where possible please inform the Box Office at the time of booking.

-The show on Friday 30 December at 1pm is a Relaxed Performance.
+Relaxed Performance.
 This is designed to welcome into the theatre people with an Autistic Spectrum Condition, learning disability or sensory and communication disorder, This relaxed performance aims to give those who otherwise might feel excluded the chance to experience live theatre.
 We aim to create a welcoming, less formal atmosphere to reduce anxiety and audience members are able to come and go as they please.
 Bright lighting will be reduced, music will be played quietly and strobe lighting and pyrotechnics will be removed.
 For more information see the ‘access’ page of this website.

 Please notify the box office on 0151 907 8360 of you wish to book for either of these assisted performances.